sagar1024/MultiverseChess/README.md

 ## Overview

 Multiverse Chess is a chess variant where players can explore multiple legal moves in parallel, creating alternate realities ("boards").
 Instead of one linear game, every turn can branch into multiple timelines.
 The game ends when all boards conclude or a player runs out of time, and the winner is determined by the total wins across all universes.
-This project is built as a full-stack application with real-time multiplayer support and a modern UI.

 ## Game Rules

-Each turn, a player may make up to 3 legal moves.
+1. Each turn, a player may make up to 3 legal moves.
-Every move creates a new branch (board) in the timeline.
+2. Every move creates a new branch (board) in the timeline.
-Multiple boards are active simultaneously.
+3. Multiple boards are active simultaneously.
-The game ends when:
-All boards reach a conclusion (win/loss/draw), or
-A player’s timer runs out (they lose only on ongoing boards).
+4. The game ends when: All boards reach a conclusion (win/loss/draw), or a player’s timer runs out (they lose only on ongoing boards).
-The final winner is the player with the most wins across all universes.
+5. The final winner is the player with the most wins across all universes.

 ## Features

-Multiverse mechanics with branching timelines.
+1. Multiverse mechanics with branching timelines.
-Player timers with fair handling of timeouts.
+2. Player timers with fair handling of timeouts.
-Interactive UI with drag-and-drop chess pieces.
+3. Interactive UI with drag-and-drop chess pieces.
-Multiplayer support via shareable game links.
+4. Multiplayer support via shareable game links.
-Game over screen with detailed results and scores.
+5. Game over screen with detailed results and scores.
-Dark theme with purple accents.

 ## Tech Stack